fdalvi/webapp-skeleton/README.md

 # Barebones webapp skeleton

-I've not been able to find a simple webapp skeleton that uses a lot of the necessary modules (like react , webpack), so here is one.
+I've not been able to find a simple webapp skeleton that uses a lot of the necessary modules (like react, webpack, express, etc).
+This repo aims to provide exactly this.
 Launch an issue if you find something wrong!

 # How to run
+- Make sure you have NodeJS (`node` should bring up the js interpreter) and MongoDB (`mongo` should bring up a command line interface to your database) installed.
 - Git clone repository
 - Use `npm install` to install all dependencies
 - Use `npm run dev` to launch webpack and compile js